konradbartecki/konradbartecki.github.io/_posts/2016/2016-04-09-Jekyll_posts_not_visible.md

 date:   2016-04-09
 categories: jekyll
 ---
-Just change remove hours and minutes from your date tag
+Simply remove hours and minutes from your date tag

 ```
 date:   2016-04-09 12:00:00